EyeTrip Images – featuring the photography of Byron Aughenbaugh and David Aughenbaugh--

 His artistic vision developed early, being raised in a home where every vacation centered on photography, and critique sessions were a daily part of life.
 He went on to create a 30-year career in visual effects for film and television including work on the Oscar-nominated short film "Pearl" in 2016.

 David’s long list of visual effects credits includes major motion pictures, television commercials and interactive media.
 (His film credits can be found at IMDb.com) His career began as a 2D animator for cartoons and computer games.
 He helped to develop the first fully digital pipeline for broadcast 2D cartoon animation.
 Both as an artist and in software development, he has credits on animated cartoons, over 50 PC game titles and maintained a regular column in TV Technology Magazine.
 In the dot-com era, he was involved in developing a network of solar-powered, remote-controlled video cameras, feeding live video streams of wild animals for clients like NationalGeographic.com and Discovery.com.

-When not chasing unique images, David can be found playing drums, boogie boarding on the Sonoma Coast, or enjoying coffee in a local Sonoma County cafe.
+When not chasing unique images, David can be found playing drums, boogie boarding on the California coast, or hiking in the local hills.

 Byron was born in Ohio and went to college in Tucson, Arizona.
 It was there that he developed his love of photography – particularly lightning photography.
 He has been shooting the monsoons in southern Arizona every summer since 1956.
 With many thousands of images, he may well have the largest collection of lightning photographs in the world.